 This condition is a chronic problem that often fluctuates with time.
 Managing the discomfort so that you can continue your regular activities requires intentional care and monitoring.
 Dr. Trent Timson can evaluate your feet and pinpoint the tissues receiving the most damage.
 He may need diagnostic images to get a clearer picture of the extent of the problem.

 With this information, he can work with you to determine the best path forward for treatment.
 Often physical therapy is needed to maintain foot strength and range of motion.
 Medications to reduce inflammation and relieve pain may also be recommended.
 Changing your shoes or adding orthotics can support and pad your feet, as well as absorb shock, relieving pressure on your bones.
-If the pain is not responding, you may need surgery to repair the damage.
+If the pain is not responding, you may need cortisone injections or even surgery to repair the damage.